nkrusch/recontext/readme.txt

    only extending the timeout (`make TO=54000`).
-We do not expect the AEC to repeat the experiment, but claim that it is in principle reproducible with the artifact (the evaluations commands do execute the workloads, but they terminate with a timeout).
+We do not expect the AEC to repeat the experiment, but claim that it is in principle reproducible with the artifact (the evaluations commands do execute the workloads, but terminate with a timeout).

 Checking the verification (§5)